TreMartin-OS/trelana-martin.github.io/README.md

 6) In terminal, type => os install
 7) When prompted, enter github username and personal access token
 8) Select project
+* When you remake Gitpod, also remember to run => npm install -g opspark

 ## Git commands - to save changes back to GitHub
 1) In your terminal, type => git add -A